KL13NT/iamnabil/src/markdown-pages/TimeManagement.md

 - Batch similar tasks together.
 If you have two tasks: "solve math sheet 1" and "study math class 2", batch those together and finish them one after the other.
 This will keep your mind focused on the subject.
 - Have 15 minutes of break for every 1 hour of work and 2 hours of fun a day.

-> If picking what to eat on breakfast takes more than a minute, you're wasting time.
+> <span>If picking what to eat on breakfast takes more than a minute, you're wasting time.
 Make a food schedule.
-Food is a source of energy, not entertainment.
+Food is a source of energy, not entertainment.</span>

-# Next up in part 2
+## Next up in part 2
 - A note on negative influences
 - Discipline
 - Choosing a routine